Why is emotional resilience important to your success?

 You’re one decision away from stepping into your power and transforming yourself into a force to be reckoned with.You are one decision away from stepping into your power and transforming yourself into a force to be reckoned with.
 Click To Tweet

-A force of nature, like a CAT 5 hurricane or tornado that can’t be stopped.
+A true force of nature, like a CAT 5 hurricane or tornado that can’t be stopped.

-Regardless of whether that is you or not, I want to end with some practical strategies that anybody can use to build up their emotional resilience.
+Regardless of whether that is you or not, I want to end with some practical strategies that anybody can use to build up their emotional resilience and mental toughness.

 Strategies for Building Emotional Resilience